Art History (MA)

-- 30-36 credit hours of approved graduate work.
-For the 30-credit hour program, students take 10 courses that focus on discipline oriented, research-based academic offerings, including the option of a three credit internship.
-The 36-credit hour program with a museum studies specialization requires two additional approved courses in museum studies, arts administration, conservation, or related fields.
-Both programs provide excellent grounding in art historical methods, analytical skills, and research practices with conventional period specializations in European and American art from early Renaissance through contemporary, plus a range of non-Western topics.
+- Both programs provide excellent grounding in art historical methods, analytical skills, and research practices with conventional period specializations in European and American art from early Renaissance through contemporary, plus Asian art and other non-Western topics.

 - Advancement to candidacy after completion of 18 credit hours with a grade point average of 3.00 or higher (on a 4.00 scale) and satisfactory completion of the comprehensive examination.

-- Master's thesis on approved research topic in student's area of specialization, developed under the supervision of faculty member in that area with second committee member from art history faculty and optional third committee member from related area outside the Art History Program.
+- Master's thesis on approved research topic in student's area of specialization, developed under the supervision of faculty member in that area with second committee member from Art History faculty and optional third committee member from related area outside the Art History program.

 - ARTH-500 Approaches to Art History (3)

-- ARTH-792 Master's Thesis Research Seminar (3)
+- ARTH-792 Thesis Research Seminar (3)

 - ARTH-797 Master's Thesis Research (3)